mrlunchbox777/advent-of-code-2025/days/day7/README.md

 1. The AI understood the problem, found a solution, and validated it against the example data fairly quickly after a few iterations.
 I had to retry the initial prompt because I provided the wrong example data initially (forgot to save).
 2. I realized I forgot to ask it to count the number of times it split, and asked it to do that.
 It did with ease.
 3. I tested the solution against the puzzle input data and it worked perfectly the first time.
 4. I asked it to implement part 2, it did so correctly, but it was too slow for the puzzle input, so I had to ask it to optimize it.

-TODO: add summary of thoughts
+It did that, but it had issues where it tried to over optimize and caused itself to hang.
+After the first restart it started using `timeout` to avoid that, but it still ended up hanging a few times.
+5. I attempted it with the puzzle input again, and it got it correctly.

+Part 1 seemed like it would take the AI longer, but it was incredibly fast and did it on the first attempt (after I gave it the correct example data).
+Part 2 was more intense because it was doing exponential growth and had to be optimized, but it handled that well after the first attempt at optimization.
+Interestingly it didn't realize that it could cause a hung operation until I pointed it out, then it attempted to account for that, but still sometimes failed.

 - I did not give the AI the exact instructions from Advent of Code, but rather paraphrased them with my understanding of the problem.
-- I did not ask the AI to optimize for performance or efficiency.
+- ~~I did not ask the AI to optimize for performance or efficiency.~~
 - I did not provide any starter code or templates; the AI generated the entire solution from scratch.
 - I did not intervene in the coding process except to provide prompts and clarifications as needed.
 - I only updated this section of the README for this day.